TortugaResearch/DotNet-ORM-Cookbook/ORM Cookbook/DocumentationDocNet/DiscoverTablesAndColumns.md

 ## Dapper

 The SQL needed to list tables, views, and columns is database-specific.
-This example shows SQL Server.
+See the ADO.NET example above for links to the documentation.

 @snippet cs [..\Recipes.Dapper\DiscoverTablesAndColumns\DiscoverTablesAndColumnsScenario.cs] DiscoverTablesAndColumnsScenario